Sergei Medvedev is the author of the original idea, and the organizer, together with his partners, of all four schools.

 Before returning to Moscow in 2004, for 12 years he had been an itinerary academic, holding research positions and professorships in Germany, Italy, and Finland.
 The Escapes from Modernity project is largely his tribute to some of these countries, but also a debt to the people back home – Sergei hopes he can show the Russian students foreign counties from an unusual perspective, off the beaten track.

-Apart from researching and teaching subjects like political geography, international relations, Postmodern theory, and cultural anthropology, Sergei is hosting a weekly TV program Medvedev on Dozhd channel, Russia's only independent news channel, and radio programs Archaeology and Future Shock on Radio Free Europe/Radio Liberty, and writing columns for the Russian edition of Forbes and online magazine Republic.
+Apart from researching and teaching subjects like political geography, international relations, Postmodern theory, and cultural anthropology, Sergei is hosting a weekly TV program Medvedev on Dozhd channel, Russia's only independent news channel, and radio programs Archaeology, Archaeology.
+Future and Future Shock on Radio Free Europe/Radio Liberty, and writing columns for the Russian edition of Forbes and online magazine Republic.
 In 2008-2014, he also made a TV program on history and civilization called The Power of Fact, appearing weekly on the Russian national Kultura channel, hosted a daily radio program Archaeology on Stolitsa FM, an FM radio in Moscow, and wrote columns for Vedomosti, one of the leading newspapers in the country.

 Perhaps the most important fact about Sergei is that he is a keen outdoors enthusiast and amateur athlete.
 His solo trekking expeditions have taken him from Patagonia to the Himalaya, and from Greenland to Chukotka Peninsula; as a certified divemaster, he has dived sites from the Maldives to the Philippines.
 In his sports career, he is competing in cross-country ski marathons, mountain running, cycling races, and in triathlon (Ironman series) across the world.
 Sergei's fascination with sports and outdoors goes a long way in explaining the idea behind the Escapes from Modernity: Nature, and your own body, are best possible educators, teaching one humility, humanity, and respect.